silentbicycle/theft/README.md

     void *(theft_alloc_cb)(struct theft *t, theft_seed seed, void *env)

 Use a stream of random numbers to construct an instance of the argument.
+More random numbers can be requested with `theft_random()`.
 This is called with a known seed, so the same instance can be constructed again if necessary.
-More random numbers can be requested with `theft_random()`.
+(These streams of random numbers may not be consistent across versions of the library, though.)

 This is the only required callback.